Joshua N. Haldeman

-Joshua Norman Haldeman (November 25, 1902 – January 13, 1974) was an American-born Canadian-South African chiropractor, aviator, and politician.
+Joshua Norman Haldeman (November 25, 1902 – January 13, 1974) was an American-born Canadian-South African chiropractor, aviator, explorer, and politician.
 He became involved in Canadian politics, backing the technocracy movement, before moving to South Africa in 1950.
 Over the course of decades, Haldeman repeatedly expressed racist, antisemitic, and antidemocratic views.
 In South Africa he was a supporter of apartheid and promoted a number of conspiracy theories.
 A pilot since 1948, he died in a plane crash in 1974.
-Haldeman is the maternal grandfather of businessman Elon Musk.
+Haldeman is the maternal grandfather of Elon Musk.

 Early life, family and education

 Haldeman was born in 1902 in Pequot Lakes, Minnesota, to father John Elon Haldeman, whose Mennonite ancestors had migrated to the US from the Swiss village of Signau in the 18th century to escape religious persecution, and mother Almeda Jane (Norman) Haldeman.
 He had a sister, also named Almeda.
 When he was two years old, his father was diagnosed with diabetes; in an effort to treat her husband, his mother studied at E. W. Lynch's Chiropractic School in Minneapolis and earned her D.C. on January 20, 1905.
 The family then moved to Saskatchewan, where she became the first recorded chiropractor in Canada.

 John Haldeman died in 1909.
 Almeda Haldeman remarried to Heseltine Wilson.
 Joshua Haldeman was reared on Wilson's ranch.

 Haldeman attended a number of colleges and universities, including Moose Jaw College, Regina College, Manitoba Agricultural College, and the University of Chicago.
 He graduated in 1926 from B. J. Palmer's Palmer School of Chiropractic in Iowa.
 Haldeman remained a friend of Palmer and a user of the neurocalometer, a device which Palmer leased to practitioners.